-Why Locals Love it
+Why locals love it

 Lion Mountain Trail Map.
 Image courtesy Whitefish Legacy Partners

-From Grouse Mountain Lodge, the Lion Mountain Trailhead is just one mile north on Highway 93.
-Once you start down the trail, you can mix and match different trail loops to customize your day hike.
+From Grouse Mountain Lodge, the Lion Mountain trailhead is just one mile north on Highway 93.
+Once you hit the trail, you can mix and match different trail loops to customize your day hike.
 The main loop leads up a series of gently rolling hills to a breathtaking overlook of Skyles Lake and Spencer Lake beyond.
 If you’re up for a challenge, connect Lion Mountain with Skyles Connection to add a few more miles onto your trek.

-The Future of the Whitefish Trail
+The future of the Whitefish Trail